-Brenda Collier (Secretary) was born in the UK, and she was horrified to find out that Washington State still had the death penalty.
+Brenda Collier (Treasurer) was born in the UK, and she was horrified to find out that Washington State still had the death penalty.
 She has been a member of the Coalition for many years, on the board for more than ten years, and the treasurer for much of that time.

 Dave Avolio has been involved with WCADP for over a decade.
 His interest in abolition comes from his work in prison ministry and the Episcopal Peace Fellowship.
 Dave also helps organize the Annual Fast & Vigil Against the Death Penalty in Washington D.C.